ElwinHuaman/elwin/content/authors/admin/_index.md

 interests:
 - Semantic Web
 - Knowledge Graphs
+- Wikibase Ecosystem
+- Low-resource Languages
-- Knowledge Curation
+- Minority communities
 - Quechua language
-- Wikibase
+- Web for all

 # Education to show in About widget
 education: